MiYaron/chatGPTProject/README.md

 real chatGPT model from now on.

 you can send command '/useMock' at anytime to switch to a mock bot, or '/stopMock' to return to the real model.

+## Using mock service

+If you dont have an openai's API key, or you dont want to use api tokens, you can chat with a mock service.

+to do so just send the command '/useMock' and from now on you will be replied with random answers for your questions.

+if you want to stop mocking just send '/stopMock'.

 ## Code scaffolding